 Although the Aventador is laden with state-of-the-art technology, at its heart it remains a supercar of the old school, a massively wide, impossibly low machine powered by a outrageously powerful and classic normally aspirated V12 – words that would have applied no less accurately to the Countach at its first public showing more than 40 years ago.

-For now, the Aventador is available only as a £247,668 coupé, although the Roadster has just been announced with a two-piece carbonfibre targa top weighing just 6kg that can be removed and stored in the Aventador’s nose.
-Sales start in the summer for a price approaching £300,000.
+Lamborghini also offers an Aventador Roadster variant, as well as the coupé, with a two-piece carbonfibre targa top weighing just 6kg that can be removed and stored in the Aventador’s nose.